SolidBlock-cn/extshape/UpdateLog-en.md

 ### 3.1.6-beta.3

-- Fixed the issue that gingham wool is incorrectly sorted in the Creative Mode inventory.
-- Added blocks related to cobblestone bricks, mossy cobblestone bricks, copper bricks and tuff blocks.
-Note: Currently all shapes are added, but the possibility that some shapes (especially button) may be removed in the future is not excluded.
-    - Shape variants of cobblestone bricks and mossy cobblestone bricks are added to `#blockus:stone_blocks` block tag.
-Shape variants of copper bricks are added to `#blockus:copper_blocks` block tag.
-Shape variants of copper tuff blocks are added to `#blockus:tuff_blocks` block tag.
-    - Shape variants of copper bricks and copper tuff bricks can be normally oxidized, unweathered, waxed or unwaxed.
-- Added blocks related to water bricks.
-This block used not to be added due to the issue of incorrect model, but the issue is not found at present so it is added now.
-    - Shape variants of water bricks are all added to `#blockus:water_bricks` block tag.
 - Optimized the way the fuels are registered.
     - Now registration will no longer happen for every single block.
 It can improve loading speed in theory.
     - Now the fuel time is automatically decided according to registered fuel time.